SqueezeLLM: Dense-and-Sparse Quantization: Methodology

-\textbf{Sensitivity-Based K-means Clustering.} The objective of quantizing a model is to represent the model weights with low-bit precision while ensuring minimal perturbation in the model output~\cite{dong2019hawqv2}.
-While quantization introduces errors or perturbations in each layer, we need to minimize the overall perturbation with respect to the \textit{final loss term}, rather than focusing on individual layers, as it provides a more direct measure of the end-to-end performance degradation after quantization~\cite{lecun1990optimal}.
-To achieve this, we need to place the k-means centroids closer to the values that are more sensitive with respect to the final loss, rather than treating all weight values equally, as in Eq.~\ref{eq:l2_kmeans}.
-To determine which values are more sensitive, we can perform Taylor series expansion to analyze how the model output changes in response to perturbations in the parameters $W$:

-where $g$ is the gradient and $H = \mathbb{E}[\frac{\partial ^2}{\partial W^2}\mathcal{L}(W)]$ is the second derivative (i.e., Hessian) of the loss at $W$.
-Assuming that the model has converged to a local minimum, the gradient $g$ can be approximated as zero which gives us the following formula for computing how much the model gets perturbed after quantization:
+\textbf{Sensitivity-Based K-means Clustering.} The quantization objective is to represent the model weights with low-bit precision with minimal perturbation in the model output~\cite{dong2019hawqv2}.
+While quantization introduces perturbations in each layer, we need to minimize the overall perturbation with respect to the \textit{final loss}, rather than focusing on individual layers, as it provides a more direct measure of the end-to-end performance degradation after quantization~\cite{lecun1990optimal}.
+To achieve this, we need to place the k-means centroids near the values that are more sensitive with respect to the final loss, rather than treating all weight values equally, as in Eq.~\ref{eq:l2_kmeans}.
+To determine more sensitive values, we perform Taylor expansion to analyze how the loss changes in response to perturbations in the weights $W$: where $g$ and $H = \mathbb{E}[\frac{\partial ^2}{\partial W^2}\mathcal{L}(W)]$ are the gradient and Hessian of the loss at $W$.
+Assuming that the model has converged, the gradient $g$ can be approximated as zero which gives us the following formula for computing how much the model gets perturbed after quantization:

 In the new optimization target, as compared to Eq.~\ref{eq:l2_kmeans}, the perturbation of each weight after quantization, i.e., $W - W_Q$, is weighted by the scaling factor introduced by the second-order derivative, $H$.
-This highlights the importance of minimizing perturbations for weights that have large Hessian values, as they have a greater impact on the overall perturbation of the final output.
+This highlights the importance of minimizing perturbations for weights with large Hessian values, as they have a greater impact on the overall perturbation of the final output.
 In other words, the second-order derivative serves as a measure of importance for each weight value.

-While it is possible to compute Hessian information with a second backprop~\cite{yao2019pyhessian}, this approach can be costly for LLMs due to the increased memory requirements.
-As such, we use an approximation to the Hessian based on the so-called 1-sampled gradients or Fisher information matrix.
-In particular, the Fisher information can be calculated over a sample dataset $D$ as: